solarsailer/matthieuoger.com/content/posts/2016-04-01-dwarf-fortress-systems.md

 ---
 date: "2016-04-01"

-title: Cats, taverns and cleaning systems
+title: "Cats, Taverns and Cleaning Systems"
 excerptQuote:
   name: "Tarn Adams"
   quote: "It’s funny how I have popular bugs, right?
 You shouldn’t have popular bugs."